-By having anyone shown in your photographs sign a model release (or property release, if their personal property is shown) it gives their consent for their likeness to be used commercially.
+Having anyone shown in your photographs sign a model release (or property release if their personal property is shown) gives their consent for their likeness to be used commercially.

-Without a signed release, you will have a difficult time selling your images as stock photography.
-Make it a habit to always have a model release signed whenever you photograph people, and you’ll never have to worry about it.
+Without a signed release, you will have difficulty selling your images as stock photography.
+Make it a habit always to have a model release signed whenever you photograph people.
+If you do it from the start, you’ll never have to worry about it later.

 Historically, you could only be a commercial photographer if you used an expensive DSLR and a wide range of lenses.

-And while that’s still mostly true — most stock photography is taken with top-of-the-line gear — as technology continues to improve, many of the stock sites are now accepting photographs taken with mobile devices, too.
+And while it’s still primarily true that most photographers are using top-of-the-line gear, technology continues to improve.
+Many stock sites are now accepting photographs taken with mobile devices, too.

 Where to sell stock photography

-Each site is different in how they accept images to sell and what percentage they take per sale.
-So do your research and determine which is the best fit for you.
+Each site differs in how they accept images to sell and what percentage they give per sale.
+So make sure to do your research and determine what is your best option.

-When you’re just getting started, there are also free sites to gain exposure and feedback, like Unsplash and Pexels, just be aware that other companies might use your images off of these sites for advertising and make money from your free images.
+When you’re just getting started, there are also free sites to gain exposure and feedback, like Unsplash and Pexels.
+Just be aware that other companies might use your images from these sites for advertising and make money from your free images.

-So if you find that your photos are popular on the free sites, it’s a good idea to move them to the sites that will pay you for their use!
+So, if your photos are popular on the free sites, moving them to the sites that will pay you for their use is a good idea!